Migraines aren’t your typical headaches.

 They come with throbbing pain, usually on one side of the head.
 You may also feel nausea, sensitivity to light or sound, and even dizziness.

-These attacks can last for hours—or even days.
+These attacks can last for hours or even days.
 Many people lose productivity, sleep, and quality of life.

 The cause?
 Still unclear.
 But researchers point to brain chemistry, hormones, and nervous system triggers.
+Stress, lack of sleep, posture, and even weather changes can spark a migraine attack.

 What Is Massage Therapy?
 A Quick Breakdown